-This fun last minute gift idea is made extra special with the free printables.
+This fun gift idea is made extra special with free printables!
 A Cozy Movie Night Bucket is a perfect gift that can be customized with fun candy and treats!

 Good morning!
 Here we are!
 The last day in the “12 Days of a Handmade Holiday” series!
 I hope you have enjoyed it and hopefully have been inspired by some of the projects!
 I had a lot of fun doing them and finding new ways to DIY Christmas gifts and decorations.
 Today I have a great gift idea that can easily still be created by Christmas – a Cozy Movie Night Gift Bucket!

 My movie bucket is all about a cozy night in.
 Perfect for the cold winter months ahead of us.
 This bucket is stocked full of snacks and treats, perfect for a cozy night on the couch with a great movie.
 Below is a list of what I included in my bucket along with some great printables!
 I’ll be back Monday with one last post before the holidays!!

 To create the Cozy Movie Night Gift Bucket, you need to start with a tin bucket or similar shaped bucket or basket.
 What you decide to put into it is completely up to you!
 The items I used were purchased from Target and a local grocery store!
 The tin bucket came from Joann Fabrics.